wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * New: Ignore Cloudflare Rocket Script Loader for AdSense generated code
+* New: Settings are saved without page reload
+* New: Basic Support for Responsive Ads
+* New: No more script security errors when saving settings
+* New: New Graphival User Interface
+* Tweak: Remove deprecated debug code

 = 1.2.6 =
 * Fix: WP auto P tags breaks inline javascript